docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 ## Create the Pytorch model that works on DocumentArray

-In this section we create two encoders one for each modalities (Text and Image).
+In this section we create two encoders, one per modality (Text and Image).
 These encoders are normal PyTorch `nn.Module`s.
 The only difference is that they operate on DocumentArray rather that on torch.Tensor:

 ```python
 class TextEncoder(nn.Module):